A strong focus on research

 Western NSW Local Health District aims to deliver world-class health care, at the right time, closer to home, to people living in Western NSW.
-To achieve this a vibrant rural health research culture needs to be at the heart of core business.
+To achieve this a vibrant rural health research culture is at the heart of core business.

-It is an exciting time for our District as we build research leadership and excellence across the continuum – from the research laboratory to the patient’s bedside.
-The challenges involved in health care service delivery in the bush create unique opportunities for health research and innovation to develop solutions appropriate to our rural context.
+It is an exciting time for our District as we build research, culture, capacity, leadership and excellence across the continuum – from the research laboratory to the patient’s bedside.
+This will address challenges to health service delivery in the bush through the development and implementation of innovative context appropriate solutions.

 Building capacity for meaningful exchange and co-creation between researchers, policy makers, health managers, clinicians, patients and communities underpins all components of the strategy.
 This is important in helping to achieve our strategic priorities, including a strong focus on improving the health and wellbeing of Aboriginal people living in our region.